If you’re an aspiring lawyer and aren’t sure which area of law to specialize in, this guide has got you covered!

 Corporate law ensures clients conduct their businesses according to local, state, and federal laws.
 This legal specialty is high-paying but also extremely high-pressure!

-Business’ reputations and credibility are on the line in these cases and there are often large sums of money at stake, which can mean big payouts for you or large losses for the companies you represent.
+In these cases, businesses’ reputations and credibility are on the line, and large sums of money are often at stake, which can mean big payouts for you or large losses for the companies you represent.

 These lawyers are in charge of counselling education institutions and systems or parents who want to file motions against school districts.